 How To Store The Vegan Apple Pie

-Then, the pie can store in an airtight container in the fridge for 3-5 days!
+It can be stored in an airtight container in the fridge for 3–5 days, and it reheats beautifully in the oven.

 Grandma's Vegan Apple Pie Recipe